How is postural orthostatic tachycardia syndrome (POTS) treated?

 Blood pressure is the pressure of the blood in the blood vessels in the circulatory system.
 Blood pressure is related to the heart beating and the diameter and elasticity of the artery walls.

 - Blood pressure has two components, systolic and diastolic.
 Blood pressure is recorded as systolic/diastolic.
-For example, a blood pressure reading of 120/80 represents the systolic being the 120 number and the diastolic being the 80 number
+For example, a blood pressure reading of 120/80 represents the systolic number as 120 and the diastolic number as 80.

 - Normal blood pressure is between is 90-120 for systolic and 60-80 for diastolic.